HaowenGuan/Galaxy-Dataset-Distillation/README.md

 #### Baseline Image and ACC

 To study this sub dataset, we averaged the 100 images of each class and form the picture below.
-Training a ConvNetD3 using the **one per class AVG images**, the ACC is $19.39\%$.
+Training a ConvNetD3 using the **one per class AVG images**, the ACC is $19.39$%.
 This serves as the **baseline** of our approach.

 ![100 avg](docs/gzoo2-1-per-class-AVG-of-100-dataset-0-9.png)

 #### Distillation and ACC

-Below is distilled **one per class synthetic images**, the ACC is $46\%$.
+Below is our current best distilled **one per class synthetic images**.
+The ACC is as high as $46$%.
+(Full Dataset is $65$%).

 ![100 distill](docs/distill_100_per_class_0.46_ACC.png)